Level:

 1 spot added - 4 photos shared

 Manuel Antonio National Park is one of Costa Rica’s most wonderful places in terms of biodiversity.
-Even if it is the smallest National Park in the country, it is also the most famous (and visited) and Forbes magazine even graded it as one of the most beautiful in the World.
 Its beautiful beaches are turned towards the Pacific Ocean and rimmed by an intense jungle with a unique concentration of fauna and flora.
-A unique diversity of species can be seen here.
-Manuel Antonio beach sums all this up: huge trees home to sloths and howler monkeys tower over the sand, a calm water bay ideal for snorkeling.
+Playa Manuel Antonio, a calm water bay, is the most recommended snorkeling location in the Park.
 There is one flaw in this perfect picture: poor underwater visibility, especially after heavy rains.

 Manuel Antonio National Park is located close to the city of Quepos, on Costa Rica’s Pacific coast, about 170 km from its capital, San Jose.
 Driving from San Jose to the Park takes about 2.5 hours.

-There are several options for a visit: paying the single entrance fee (USD16/CRC1600) or having a guided tour (from USD50pp.).
+There are several options for a visit: paying the single entrance fee (USD 16 /CRC1 600 per person + taxes) or having a guided tour (from USD 50 per person).
 Be careful, as the number of visitors is limited to 600 per weekday and 800 during weekends.
-You will need to arrive early to ensure you can get in (opening hours: 7h-17h, closed on Mondays).
+You will need to arrive early to ensure you can get in (opening hours: 5 am-5 pm, closed on Mondays).

 Manuel Antonio beach is the most accessible and frequented in the Park.
 Walking there from the entrance will take you about 20 minutes.